 “How are Bill and Arie?” asked Julia of her husband, Houston, who had just returned home.

 “Bill didn’t say,” answered Houston.
 “But being chief seems to agree with him.
 It can be a challenging job.
 Bill’s worked for a couple of mayors and each one is different.
 It’s not the same as being an elected sheriff.
-Mayors have the final say.”
+Sheriffs have the final say.”